Olivier Faure: First Secretary of the Socialist Party

 After the PS suffered a historic defeat in the presidential election, Faure proposed discussing cooperation between the PS and La France Insoumise (LFI) for the 2022 French legislative election, a possibility that divided his party.
 Faure's position was ultimately adopted by the party's National Office, which also rejected Carole Delga's proposals against cooperation.
 This triggered the departure of several PS executives.
 At the beginning of May 2022, while negotiations were under way between LFI and the PS for the June legislative elections, 1,000 local and national party executives challenged Faure on a potential electoral pact between the two parties.
 They denounced the proposal as a "surrender", citing disagreements with the LFI's plans to "disobey certain European rules", leave NATO, abandon nuclear energy, and dismantle EPRs.

+In the 2024 parliamentary election, the Socialist Party more than doubled its seats in the National Assembly as part of the left-wing NFP alliance.
+In December 2024, NFP, together with far-right National Rally ousted Prime Minister Michel Barnier in a motion of censure.
+PS decided not to support another motion of censure against Francois Bayrou in February 2025, initiated by La France Insoumise, in exchange for concessions in new budget.
+Votes of PS deputies weren't needed to escape the motion of censure.
+Concessions included renegotiation of 2023 pension reform, abandonment of the 4000 job cuts in education, 500 job cuts in France Travail and overseas budget cuts, one billion euro increase in healthcare spending and the "maintenance" of the new "differential contribution on high incomes".
+This decision was sharply criticised by LFI, Jean-Luc Mélenchon reacted: "The NFP is reduced by one party".

 Personal life

 Faure is married to Soria Blatmann, who was as a member of the presidential cabinet of Emmanuel Macron in the field of human rights until February 2018, when she went to work with the new director-general of UNESCO, Audrey Azoulay.
 Faure was also formerly close to Christophe Castaner, with whom he broke off relations after Castaner became the Minister of the Interior in the LREM majority government.
 In February 2020, Castaner claimed that he had accompanied Faure "in his divorces and separations," a statement that provoked indignation from the first secretary.